BedirT/Blender-MagicBuilder/README.md

 <p align="center">
     <img src="img/toolbar.png" height="400">
     <img src="img/building.gif" height="400">
+</p>

-    A sample building generated with the add-on.
+Above is a sample building generated with the add-on.
 I am not the best at modeling, so the building is not perfect :) I will soon add a better model that showcases the add-on's capabilities better.
-</p>

 - [ ] Add a better model
     - [ ] Showcase randomized object placement for props